Kunull/Reports/docs/Reports.md

 pagination_prev: null
 ---

-Includes reports concerning bug bounty and CVE research.
+This is a collection of reports for CVE research, bug bounty and vulnerability disclosure.

 :::note
 All findings are responsibly disclosed to concerning bodies.
 If you have any queries, send me an [email](mailto:llunuk@protonmail.com.com).